A Money Conversation with Insurgent Presidential Candidate Andrew Yang | Wealthsimple

 The key is that we have to broaden our definition of “work” to include things the market will not reward.
 It is fundamentally human to want to work, but we have to create new structures that encourage new forms of work, with greater ambitions.

 There’s also a natural tension between generous social services, like UBI, and a generous immigration policy.
-If you’re sending big cheques to everyone, it becomes expensive to let new people enter the country.
+If you’re sending big checks to everyone, it becomes expensive to let new people enter the country.

 It’s certainly appealing to move somewhere that people are given money.
 If you just give out money to anyone who shows up on your shores, then obviously you'd have a massive rush of people.
 So you need to be more circumspect than that.
 You need to enforce immigration laws and have long waiting periods to become a citizen.
 Under my plan of Universal Basic Income, there would be a very long waiting period to become a citizen — up to 18 years.